iossifovlab/snakeobjects/documentation/tutorial.rst

 binary file standard format for storing the results of alignments. ``sam`` files are the text version of the ``bam`` files.
-The ``bwa`` tool we use for alignment generates sam format that is easily converted into the more efficient bam formant using ``samtools``.
-That is the reason we required samtools to be part of the ``env-bwa.yaml`` conda environment that is re-used in the new ``align`` rule.
+The ``bwa`` tool we use for alignment generates sam format that is easily converted into the more efficient bam format using ``samtools``.
+That is the reason we required samtools to be part of the ``env-bwa.yaml`` conda environment which we here re-use in our new ``align`` rule.
 In the new rule, we avoid storing the large sam files by piping (``|``) the sam output of ``bwa`` through ``samtools`` and storing only the significantly smaller ``bam`` files.